-For children who have reached compulsory schooling age but whose level of development does not yet allow them to cope with the challenges of primary school, Schulkindergärten, Vorklassen or Grundschulförderklassen have been established in some Länder.
+For children who have reached compulsory schooling age but for whom it can be assumed that they will not be able to participate successfully in the initial lessons, Schulkindergärten, Vorklassen or Grundschulförderklassen have been established in some Länder.
 Attendance is usually voluntary, although in most of the Länder in question the authorities are entitled to make it compulsory.
 As a rule, these institutions have organisational links with Grundschulen (primary schools) or special education institutions.
 Schulkindergärten seek to create and optimise the conditions for a form of schooling, training and education that is tailored to the children’s needs by nurturing – as far as possible on an individual basis – the children's ability to gain perceptions and express themselves, through exercises and the handling of materials designed to arouse and develop attention on the part of the children.
 School readiness should be promoted by supporting the child's interests, motivations and activities in play and everyday situations that make sense to the child, without prejudging the goals and content of school learning.
 Playing and learning in social contexts is of great importance.

 Some Länder have established so-called Vorklassen (pre-school classes) for five-year-olds who have not reached compulsory schooling age but whose parents wish them to receive assistance with their preparation for primary school.
 Attendance of Vorklassen in Grundschulen is voluntary.
 The purpose of such pre-school classes at primary school is to encourage the children to learn by playing but without anticipating the subject-matter dealt with in grade 1 of the Grundschule.